Request a free quote

 When you’re considering CNC-machined components, pay close attention to dimensional tolerance.
 In addition to impacting the success of your manufacturing process, dimensional tolerance also affects your bottom line, the parts and tools you choose and their assemblies and cutting methods.

-You need to know the tolerance required for your part.
+You need to know the tolerance necessary for your part.
 If you’re working from an old part design or sketch, it’s a good idea to make sure the tolerance is appropriate.
 Typos can easily occur in documentation.
 Even if the information is correct, if you can make an adjustment to loosen the tolerance and still allow the part to work to its full potential, you could save money by re-evaluating tolerance.
 Tighter tolerances are often more expensive to produce.

 If you aren’t sure what the exact tolerance is for the part you need, instead of risking a guess, let a CNC machining company like American Micro Industries help you figure it out.